One of my least favorite movie cliches goes something like this:

 Release Date: April 7, 2017 (limited)

 Gloria (Anne Hathaway) skulks into her boyfriend’s apartment and gets kicked out.
-She’s an alcoholic and self-absorbed, and like any real life fuck-up, Gloria excels at fucking up her attempts at getting un-fucked-up.
+She’s an alcoholic and self-absorbed, and like any real life screw-up, Gloria excels at screwing up her attempts at getting un-screwed-up.
 She moves into her empty childhood home.
 She sleeps on the floor in an uninflated air mattress; she rolls into it like the filling in a burrito.
 A childhood friend named Oscar (Jason Sudeikis) helps get her back on her feet with a job at his bar and a little bit of furniture.

 And for some reason, whenever Gloria does a certain thing in the morning, a giant monster shows up in Seoul, South Korea.
 And for some reason, Gloria is able to control it.